deturrisa/acme-bank/README.md

 | transfer_not_two_decimal_places| transfer amount that is not two decimal places| BAD_REQUEST
 | get_account_not_exist| get account that doesnt exist | NOT_FOUND

+### Assumptions / other considerations
+The balance in the 200 responses is of type double which means a whole integer will be returned as **100.0** NOT **100.00** for example.
+If we wanted two decimal places in the response we would have to convert from double to string which might make it troublesome for other APIs that consume the payload.
+However transfer requests restrict the amount to two decimal places so we can always assume the returned balance will be either less or equal to two decimal places.
+This will not distrupt further calculations with the balance.

 ### Endpoints

 The following documents the API endpoints with payloads.
 Please note that for getting an account balance the account number should be passed in a POST request as it contains sensitve information.
 But for the purpose of simplicity I left it in a GET request;